-The SRR permits the transfer of property, rights, and liabilities of the SRR Entity to a thirdparty purchaser through a "property transfer instrument".
+The SRR permits the transfer of property, rights, and liabilities of the SRR Entity to a third-party purchaser through a "property transfer instrument".
 Where a property transfer instrument provides for the transfer of some, but not all, of the property, rights and liabilities of the SRR Entity, such transfer would be a "partial property transfer".
 There is a risk that a partial property transfer could "split" the secured obligations from their associated charged assets, which in turn could impact applicable netting arrangements.
-To protect against such risks, certain partial property transfers are restricted.
+To protect against such risks, a number of safeguards have been put in place.
+116

-Notably, a partial property transfer order may not be made to the extent that it would "have the effect of modifying, modifying the operation of or rendering unenforceable" market contracts, the default rules of, inter alia, a recognised clearing house or the rules of, inter alia, a recognised clearing house as to the settlement of market contracts not otherwise dealt with under the default rules.
+Notably, a partial property transfer order may not be made to the extent that it would "have the effect of modifying, modifying the operation of or rendering unenforceable" market contracts, the default rules of, inter alia, a recognised clearing house as to the settlement of market contracts not otherwise dealt with under the default rules.
 For the reasons discussed above, a Relevant Clearing Member's positions in Relevant Contracts held for itself, and for the account of its Clearing Clients, are "market contracts" and the Default Provisions fall within the FSMA definition of "default rules".
-Accordingly, where a Relevant Clearing Member is an SRR Entity, no partial property
+Accordingly, where a Relevant Clearing Member is an SRR Entity, no partial property transfer may be made under the SRR in a way that would affect LCH's rights in respect of Relevant Contracts or in respect of the actions it may take under the Default Provisions.